 Accepting the offer of Admission

-You will receive your offer of admission by mail and by email.
-You can use either copy to respond to the offer.
-To accept our admission offer you need to complete and return the School of Graduate Studies Confirmation Form (fax to 416-978-8222 OR scan and email to email@example.com).
+You will receive your offer of admission by email.
+To accept our admission offer you need to complete and return the School of Graduate Studies Confirmation Form by uploading the form to your application.
 We will email you to confirm receipt.
+If you run into problems uploading the form or if you have questions, please reach out to us (email@example.com).

 Clearing admission conditions

 If your offer of admission has conditions, these will be outlined in your offer letter.
 You are required to clear all conditions by the due date (usually August 31) indicated on your offer of admission letter.
 Failure to clear outstanding conditions may jeopardize your entry to the PhD Program.
 Typically conditions will require that you submit a document (e.g. final transcript, letter, diploma) to show that you have fulfilled the condition.
 Please submit documents to:

 Bloomberg Faculty of Nursing